 In some emergencies, you may need to evacuate in a hurry.
 Everyone should have a packed grab bag in an easily accessible place at home and at work which includes:

 - Any special needs such as hearing aids (and spare batteries), glasses or mobility aids.

-- Emergency water and easy-to-carry food rations such as energy bars and dried foods in case there are delays in reaching a welfare centre or a place where you might find support.
+- Emergency water and easy-to-carry food rations such as energy bars and dried foods in case there are delays in reaching a civil defence centre or a place where you might find support.
 If you have any special dietary requirements, ensure you have extra supplies first aid kit and essential medicines.

 - Essential items for infants or young children such as formula and food, nappies and a favourite toy.

 - Change of clothes (wind/waterproof clothing and strong outdoor shoes).

 - Toiletries – towel, soap, toothbrush, sanitary items, toilet paper.

 - Pet supplies.